davidvoye/lite-responsive-template/Home.md

 Also contains media-query-specific styles.

+> "The point here is to assign a name with abstracted meaning, so the numbers can change but the names stay the same.
+I'd avoid device names like "iPad" or whatever too, because that just sets up bad expectations and will date itself quickly.
+>
+> Better are naming schemes that suggest relationships between the names themselves.
+Where one is obviously bigger or smaller than another." - [Chris Coyier on Naming Media Queries](http://css-tricks.com/naming-media-queries/)

+Currently, our naming pattern follows geologic/geologic-ish terms for grain size, from smallest to largest:
+* Clay, Silt, Sand, Pebble, Boulder, Mountain, Continent, Planet

 #### _shame.scss

 This is where all the hacky, sketchy, shameful styles live.
 This partial is not meant as a final solution, but a temporary place to use !important or other less-desired code until a better solution is found.